Mask Requirement Lifted

 - ARP Emergency Grant Awards

-Eligible students can also submit an online application to request up to $1,000 to cover any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), or child care.
+The Emergency Grant application has closed.
+Eligible students were able to request up to $1,000 to cover any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), or child care.
 Students can also request the funds to go towards a past due balance owed to NHCC for the term.
 A small designated committee will review the applications to confirm eligibility and award grant funds on a first come first serve basis until funds are expended.
 International students will be eligible to apply for the emergency grant.

 - High school students (including PSEO and concurrent enrollment)